cokeSchlumpf/mvn-rtc-java-api/README.md

 * Set up a repository within the project as described by [Charlie Wu](http://charlie.cu.cc/2012/06/how-add-external-libraries-maven/).

-`utils/setup-repo.sh` automates the set up of an project repository including all the necessary dependencies of the RTC Client Java API.
+`setup-repo.sh` automates the set up of an project repository including all the necessary dependencies of the RTC Client Java API.